masolimano/maneage/README.md

 ```

 For a general introduction to reproducible science as implemented in this
-pipeline, please see the [principles of reproducible
+project, please see the [principles of reproducible
 science](http://akhlaghi.org/reproducible-science.html), and a
 [reproducible paper
 template](https://gitlab.com/makhlaghi/reproducible-paper) that is based on